Magnum Mania!

 Notes

-1 Dana Delany returns as Cynthia Farrell, Magnum's love interest from Season Seven's opening episode "L.A."
-(7.1 & 7.2).
+1 Dana Delany returns as Cynthia Farrell, Magnum's love interest from Season Seven's opening episode "L.A.".

-3 Snippets of "Since I Fell For You", the original recording of the jazz standard by David Sanborn (Sax) and Carl Anderson (Vocals), first heard in "L.A.
-(2)" (7.2), are heard several times throughout the episode and over the end-credits.
-Some of the pieces heard are slightly different from what was heard in "L.A.".
+4 "Since I Fell For You", the original recording of the jazz standard by David Sanborn (Sax) and Carl Anderson (Vocals), first heard in "L.A.
+(2)" (7.2), is used at the end of the episode and over the end-credits.
+This version is slightly different from the one heard in "L.A.".
+Strangely, Carl Anderson receives a "Guest Vocalist" credit, but Saxophonist David Sanborn does not.
+In "L.A." they both received credit.

-7 When Magnum was 10 years old, he was "beaten to a pulp" by Bobby Harris, a big 12-year-old, after his "girlfriend" offered him half of her sandwich.
+10 When Magnum was 10 years old, he was "beaten to a pulp" by Bobby Harris, a big 12-year-old, after Bobby's "girlfriend" asked him for half of his sandwich (which he apparently gave her).

-8 The KKC "Anuenue Room" (or "Rainbow Room") set is used for a brief scene (for Magnum and Cynthia's "dinner date").
+12 The King Kamehameha Club "Anuenue Room" (or "Rainbow Room") set is used for a brief scene (for Magnum and Cynthia's "dinner date").

 Quotes